 Copying links from the “Share” dialog

 If you click on the gray “Share” button above your document, you will have access to two other links that you can copy and share.
 The first link is the short URL.
 This is the same short URL that is available to you when you click on the “link & embed” link at the bottom of your document.
-If you have a paid account, you have the option to copy the Direct Access Link to your document.
+You should use this link if you have your file publicly shared or shared on a limited basis.

 If you are looking to share the link to a PDF document you’ve uploaded into Keep&Share, there will four options for links you can copy to share.
 Learn more about copying links to PDF documents.